Holmusk/tech-blog/blog/2020-09-17-Experiences-of-our-engineer-intern-team-Summer-2020.md

 ### On the simplicity of Neo4j

 The queries in Neo4j pattern match against the actual database structure, which is helpful in gaining intuition in using them.
 The two most basic components are nodes and relationships.
-Using those components, we have the ability to create nodes and relationships between them.
-The example below can give you some insight about how it works.
+Using those components, we have the ability to model Holmusk's network.
+The examples below can give you some insight about how it works.

 *Creating nodes*